Overland Park Regional performs region's first atrial fibrillation ablation treatment

 Patient story: Kristine Benson, 59, McPherson, Kan.

 Three years ago, Benson was working with a personal trainer.
 During warm-ups, her trainer noticed that her heart rate would become irregular.
 Benson said it was “no big deal,” but her trainer urged her to seek medical advice before they resumed training.
 She was diagnosed with AF, underwent an ablation, and was told she would eventually need another ablation.
-Now, two years later and still being affected by the symptoms, Benson met with internationally-known Dr. Lakkireddy, who agreed it was time for the second, and hopefully final, ablation to improve and preserve her quality of life.
+Now, two years later and still being affected by the symptoms, Benson met with internationally known Dr. Lakkireddy, who agreed it was time for the second, and hopefully final, ablation to improve and preserve her quality of life.

 “This procedure gave peace of mind about my heart health and allows me to regain normalcy in my everyday activities,” Benson said.